Contents

 Eggs and Dairy Products

-Eggs and dairy serve as the backbone of any French toast recipe.
+Eggs and dairy serve as the backbone of any French toast mixture.
 When stored properly, eggs typically last 3–5 weeks in the refrigerator.
 However, their shelf life shortens significantly once they’re cracked and mixed with milk.

-Milk, depending on whether it’s whole, low-fat, or plant-based, has its own timeline.
+Milk, depending on whether it’s whole, low-fat, or plant-based, has its timeline.
 Traditional dairy milk stays fresh for 5–7 days after opening when refrigerated, while plant-based alternatives like almond or oat milk may last a bit longer due to added preservatives.
 However, in a French toast mixture, the milk becomes much more susceptible to spoilage because it’s exposed to raw eggs and other ingredients.

 Spices and Flavorings

 Now let’s talk about the fun stuff: spices and flavorings.
-Cinnamon, nutmeg, vanilla extract—these are the ingredients that give French toast its signature taste.
+Cinnamon, nutmeg, vanilla extract—these are the ingredients that give French toast mixture its signature taste.
 The good news?
 Spices have a much longer shelf life than dairy or eggs, often lasting months or even years.
 Vanilla extract, especially if it’s pure, can last indefinitely.

 But here’s the catch: while these ingredients don’t spoil easily, they can lose their potency over time.
 If you’ve been wondering why your French toast doesn’t taste quite as flavorful as it used to, it might be time to replace that ancient jar of cinnamon sitting in the back of your pantry.